openshift/golang-ex/README.md

 192.168.124.206 beego-example.openshiftapps.com
 ```

-The `192.168.124.206` is the IP address of the machine you are running the
+The `192.168.124.206` represents the IP address of the machine you are running
 OpenShift on.
+If your are running OpenShift on a different IP address, simply replace
+`192.168.124.206` with your local OpenShift IP address when adding the line above
-Once you have this change, you can just type the application DNS
+to your `/etc/hosts` file.
+Once you have this change, you can just type the
-into browser and you should see the chat application login screen.
+application DNS into browser and you should see the chat application login screen.

 ### License